rage/cyber-security-base-19/data/pass.md

 Please write the essays carefully and with thought.
 Other participants in the course will review them and may give you feedback.
 Essays should be written individually and using your own words.
-Plagiarism is not allowed under any circumstances, and will have consequences when get caught.
+Plagiarism is not allowed under any circumstances, and will have consequences when caught.

-It may happen that the course passes its deadline, and you have not received enough feedback for the essay to be accepted automatically.
+What may happen is that the course deadline is passed, and you have not received enough feedback for the essay to be accepted automatically.
 In that case the course staff will check the essay.